yortus/safenum/README.md

 # safenum

-Safer replacements for JavaScript's `parseInt` and `parseFloat` functions.
+Converting a string to a number using JavaScript's built-in `parseInt` or `parseFloat` functions may lead to silent failures.
+For example, invalid characters in the string may be silently ignored, or the resulting number may have less precision than the string representation.
+This might be fine for some applications, but in other cases an explicit error would be more useful.

-Conversions succeed only when the entire string is consumed during parsing, and the resulting number can be represented exactly as a JavaScript number.
+With all functions provided by `safenum`, conversions succeed only when the entire string is consumed during parsing, and the resulting number can be represented exactly as a JavaScript number.
 If the string contains additional characters, or if the resulting number loses any precision, then conversion fails.

 #### Installation